Batang Quiapo: Plot

-Maria vents out her resentment by having drinking sessions and getting a job as an entertainer at a club, with Baldo getting irate for her doing the latter.
+Maria vents out her resentment by drinking and working as an entertainer at a club, with Baldo getting irate for her doing the latter.
 Though Baldo begins confronting Maria about her feelings, their conversation is interrupted by Maj.
 Corrales, the head of police, who asks for his help in taking down a drug syndicate led by Kits that have made orphans Dodong and Caloy unwitting mules for illegal drugs.
 On a day when Dodong and Caloy are delivering a bird cage discreetly filled with drugs to Kits, Baldo intercepts them and removes the drugs from the cage before they send it to the syndicate.
-Upon the failed drug transaction, illegal drug seller Mang Paquito decides to deliver the money he earned so far to his paraplegic boss Don Julian at his mansion, only for Baldo and others to catch them in the act and capture the two for the police.
+Upon the failed drug transaction, illegal drug seller Paquito decides to deliver the money he earned so far to his paraplegic boss Don Julian at his mansion, only for Baldo and others to catch them in the act and capture the two for the police.

-With the impending arrival of Iska's daughter Katrina and her Canadian husband George to the country, Baldo decides to temporarily use Don Julian's mansion to help Iska maintain the illusion that she has grown wealthy in the time Katrina was raised abroad.
-While the formal banquet at the mansion is being held, Kits and his syndicate kidnap Dodong and Caloy and calls Don Julian's telephone about their intention of bringing them there, to which Baldo answers with his voice disguised.
+With the impending arrival of Iska's estranged daughter Katrina and her Canadian husband George, Baldo decides to temporarily use Don Julian's mansion to help Iska maintain the illusion that she has grown wealthy in the time Katrina was raised abroad.
+While the banquet at the mansion is being held, Kits and his syndicate kidnap Dodong and Caloy and calls Don Julian's telephone about their intention of bringing them there, to which Baldo answers with his voice disguised.
 The drug syndicate arrives at the mansion with Dodong and Caloy but are soon ambushed and summarily beaten up by Baldo's friends at the banquet.
 Meanwhile, Iska reveals to Katrina that the mansion is not hers, and that she is not actually wealthy, but Katrina is unbothered by this and accepts her for who she is.
 Katrina and George leave the banquet happy, and Momoy informs Iska that with Don Julian going to jail, the mansion now goes to her name.